-However, I have to admit that I believe colostrum harvesting provides a really great start to breastfeeding and can help to relieve anxiety in the first few days following delivery.
+But what is colostrum harvesting and why do people do it?
+Colostrum harvesting is collecting a store of the first milk your body produces for your newborn before your baby arrives.
+I believe it provides a really great start to breastfeeding and can help to relieve anxiety in the first few days following delivery.

 What exactly is colostrum harvesting?

-Hand-expressing will also help you to understand your breast anatomy and, in turn, aid you in guiding your baby onto the breast.
-Being able to express a little milk onto the breast can encourage your baby to feed.
+Hand-expressing colostrum will also help you to understand your breast anatomy and, in turn, aid you in guiding your baby onto the breast.
+Being able to express a little milk onto the breast can encourage your baby to feed so practicing hand expressing during pregnancy can make those first few breastfeeds an easier experience.

-You can start colostrum harvesting from 36-37 weeks.
-It is generally not advised to start harvesting breast milk before weeks 36 or 37 of pregnancy.
-It’s always best to speak to your midwife to see when they would advise is best for you personally to start harvesting colostrum.
+Your body starts producing colostrum in the second trimester, usually between 12 and 18 weeks but you do not need to start thinking about expressing it at such an early stage.
+You can start colostrum harvesting from 36-37 weeks of pregnancy but it is generally not advised to begin before this point.
+It’s always best to speak to your midwife to see when they would advise it is best for you personally to start harvesting colostrum.

 When you are ready to harvest colostrum, you should: